 You mean fans who are just sitting while they watch?
-Well, I heard that teams could send
+Well, I heard that teams could send some T-shirts or something up to that part of the stadium, which fans could buy to show their

 I mean, the people who are not showing a lot of excited interest in the game.